 Rick holds a Ph.D. in electrical engineering and is the former owner and founder of Perceptics Corporation, a high-technology company that was acquired by Westinghouse in 1989.
 He has co-authored two textbooks in the field of digital image processing, both of which are available in multiple languages and being used at universities in over 50 countries around the world.
 As a trustee of Johnson University, he has traveled to China and taught summer courses in conjunction with the English Language Institute/China (ELIC).
 He is an elder and lifelong member of the Woodlawn Christian Church in Knoxville, TN.
 He and his wife Janice have long-standing ties with GNPI.
 They have two adult sons.

 Don is the Agriculture Director for Senator Roy Blunt.
 Don travels for congressman Blunt keeping him abreast of agricultural issues important to constituents.
 In addition to that, Don communicates with Senator Blunt’s D.C Staff on legislative issues important to Agriculture and Agri-businesses traveling periodically to Washington, D.C.
-Don has also served on several different Boards in the past and currently serves as chairman of the Board for GNPI.
+Don has also served on several different Boards in the past.
 Don owns a farm near Lamar, Missouri.
 He and his late wife, Barbara, have one son, Justin, who lives in Webb City, Missouri.

 Chris served as a missionary in Chile from 1974-1983 and is now director of the Missions Department and a missions professor at Ozark Christian College.
 In 2012 he received his Ph.D. in Missiology from Biola University.
 He continues to travel internationally on a regular basis to encourage and train missionaries on the field.
 In addition to serving on the Board of GNPI, he also serves on the Board for TRAIN International.
 He is currently an elder and teacher at College Heights Christian Church and lives with his wife, Carol, in Joplin, MO.
 They have three adult children: Matthew (deceased), David, and Abigail.